 General Fund Net Assets: The Temple's financial resources

 Another way of looking at the temple's financial position is to look at the General Fund's Net Assets.
 Net Assets are equal to the general fund's assets (the value of everything that it owns) minus its liabilities (what it owes to others).
-As of the end of November, the temple's main liabilities consisted of £38,000 in long-term loans towards a property purchase, and its assets mainly consisted of funds in our bank account.
+As of the end of January, the temple's assets mainly consisted of funds in our bank account, and its main liabilities consisted of £39,000 in long-term loans towards a property purchase.

 The value of these resources is shown in the following graph (tapclick to enlarge).
 Each bar represents the position at the end of a month.
 When there is an overall net income in a month the bar goes up, compared with the previous month, and when we have a deficit it goes down.